visit-dav/visit/src/doc/cli_manual/functions.rst

   PickByGlobalNode(namedarg1=arg1, namedarg2=arg2, ...) -> dictionary

-element : type
+element : integer
     An integer with the global node id.

-vars (optional) : type
+vars (optional) : tuple
-    A tuple of strings with the variable names for which to return results. (default: currently plotted variable)
+    A tuple of strings with the variable names for which to return results.
+Default is the currently plotted variable.

-do_time (optional) : type
+do_time (optional) : integer
     An integer indicating whether to do a time pick.
 1 -> do a time pick, 0 (default) -> do not do a time pick.

-start_time (optional) : type
+start_time (optional) : integer
-    An integer with the starting frame index (default: 0).
+    An integer with the starting frame index.
+Default is 0.

-end_time (optional) : type
+end_time (optional) : integer
-    An integer with the ending frame index (default: num_timestates - 1).
+    An integer with the ending frame index.
+Default is num_timestates-1.

-stride (optional) : type
+stride (optional) : integer
-    An integer with the stride for advancing in time (default: 1).
+    An integer with the stride for advancing in time.
+Default is 1.

-preserve_coord (optional) : type
+preserve_coord (optional) : integer
     An integer indicating whether to pick an element or a coordinate.
     0 -> used picked element (default), 1-> used picked coordinate.

-curve_plot_type (optional) : type
+curve_plot_type (optional) : integer
-    An integer indicating whether the output should be on a single axis orwith multiple axes.
+    An integer indicating whether the output should be on a single axis or with multiple axes.
 0 -> single Y axis (default), 1 -> multiple Y Axes.

-return value : integer
+return type : dictionary
     PickByGlobalNode returns a python dictionary of pick results.